gpeipman/WindowsIotTrafficLights/README.md

 ﻿# WindowsIotTrafficLights
 Traffic lights simulator built on Windows 10 IoT Core and Raspberry Pi.
+It supports loading of LED blinking schedules from remote sources and switches schedules automatically.
+Schedule switch is controlled by timer thread that polls remote machine for new schedule.
+Sample contains two schedules: normal traffic lights working cycle and blinking yellow.

 ## Electronic components
 This is all you need to get things done on hardware size: